chair28980/EZmodeV2/README.md

 ### Prerequisites
 - **Google Chromium Browser**: Ez Mode is a Chrome extension and requires Google Chrome,Brave,Firefox,Edge to function.
 - **Pond0x Account**: You need an active Pond0x account and a connected wallet (e.g., Phantom) to interact with the mining and swapping features.
--  **Wallet interation**: Note the extension does not connect to your wallet, and does not create any non native Pond0x signatures or touch your private key or seed phrase.
+-  **Wallet interation**: Note the extension does not connect to or interact with your wallet in any way.
+It does not create any non native Pond0x signatures or need your private key or seed phrase to function.

 ### Steps to Install